arsalan0c/mailsense/README.md

 ### Fastai
 A trained fastai model is provided at `mail/sample/textclassifier.pkl`.
 It was trained on [EmoBank](https://github.com/JULIELab/EmoBank) and [Sentiment Labelled Sentences](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).
+The one cycle policy was used in training to speed up training with a greater learning rate.

 [DVC](https://dvc.org/) was used to benchmark the training experiments with different model hyperparameters.<br/>
 See the pipeline: `dvc pipeline show fastai/dvc/evaluate_fastai.dvc --ascii`<br/>